Expansion of Major League Soccer: Contraction from Florida (2002)

 Major League Soccer reportedly lost an estimated $250 million during its first five years.
 During the winter break between the 2000 and 2001 seasons, reports began circulating that MLS was considering trimming the league from 12 teams back to 10 teams.

 MLS announced in January 2002 that it had decided to contract the two Florida franchises, the Tampa Bay Mutiny and Miami Fusion.
-Both teams folded.
 The league chose to fold Miami, in part because their ownership reportedly lacked financial resources, had been trying to run the Fusion on a bare-minimum budget, and had asked the league to pay some of the club's expenses.
 Miami ownership had reportedly experienced $15 million in operating losses since Miami joined the league.
-The league folded the Tampa Bay Mutiny in part because the team was operated by the League instead of by an individual owner, meaning that the League had to absorb 100% of the team's operating losses.
+The league folded the Tampa Bay Mutiny in part because the team was operated by the league instead of by an individual owner, meaning that the league had to absorb 100% of the team's operating losses.

 This contraction left the league with 10 teams, the same number as when MLS began.